Right on, ride on

 This makes me wonder, would I ride my bike around as much if there were publicly accessible ones available?
 I guess we’ll have to wait and see, either way I’ll be very happy that a program like this will be made available.

-Posted in bike friendly, news media, personal view, traffic | No Comments »
+Posted in bike friendly, news media, personal view, traffic | Comments Off on Boston Bike Sharing

-Posted by teeheehee on 3rd March 2009
+Posted by @teeheehee on 3rd March 2009

 In my opinion there’s still plenty to do before this can become a viable reality.